matemartyin/demo-spring-boot-with-oauth2/README.md

 ### You can try out the app on Heroku
 https://spring-boot-with-oauth-demo.herokuapp.com
+(It's running on a free Heroku dyno, the first request in the last 30 minutes can take a few seconds.)

 ### Run the app on your local machine
 To run the application you must create an OAuth App on Github and set up a project in the Google API Console to obtain OAuth 2.0 credentials.